aws-samples/amazon-chime-sma-call-forwarding/README.md

 ## Cleanup

-To clean up this demo: `npx cdk destroy`.
+To clean up this demo: `yarn cdk destroy`.
 Additionally, Chime SIP Media Applications, rules, voice connectors, and phone numbers should be manually removed in the Chime Console.

 ### Learn more: